qmk/qmk_firmware/docs/isp_flashing_guide.md

 There are other devices that can be used to ISP flash, but these are the main ones.
 Also, all product links are to the official versions.
 You can source them elsewhere.

 You'll also need something to wire your "ISP Programmer" to the device that you're programming.
-Some PCBs may have ISP headers that you can use directly, but this often isn't the case, so you'll likely need to solder to the controller itself or to different switchs or other components.
+Some PCBs may have ISP headers that you can use directly, but this often isn't the case, so you'll likely need to solder to the controller itself or to different switches or other components.

 ### The ISP Firmware

-The Teensy and Pro Micro controllers will need you to flash the ISP firmware to the controllers before you can use them as an ISP Programmer.
+The Teensy and Pro Micro controllers will need you to flash the ISP firmware to the controllers before you can use them as an ISP programmer.
 The rest of the hardware should come preprogrammed.
 So, for these controllers, download the correct hex file, and flash it first.

 * Teensy 2.0: [`util/teensy_2.0_ISP_B0.hex`](https://github.com/qmk/qmk_firmware/blob/master/util/teensy_2.0_ISP_B0.hex) (`B0`)
 * Pro Micro: [`util/pro_micro_ISP_B6_10.hex`](https://github.com/qmk/qmk_firmware/blob/master/util/pro_micro_ISP_B6_10.hex) (`10/B6`)

-Once you've flashed your controller, you won't need this hex file, anymore.
+Once you've flashed your controller, you won't need this hex file anymore.

 ## Software Needed